Innovation-Web-3-0-Blockchain/Save-Gas-Fees/README.md

 - Minimizing Blockchain Bloat
 - Scalability

+### Events

+Emitting an event is a way to log information in the blockchain, and it is important to understand that events are not meant to be used for on-chain logic or data storage.
+Here's how events and gas fees are related:

+- Low Gas Cost
+- Off-Chain Data
+- Not for On-Chain Logic

 For a detailed explanation of the various methods to reduce gas fees, we encourage you to refer to our [Saving Gas Fees Project Documentations](./Saving-Gas-Fees-Documentations/METHODS.md).

-**Wil be updated soon**

 ## Contributing